ethereum/EIPs/EIPS/eip-devp2p-snappy.md

  * The handshake message is **never** compressed, since it is needed to negotiate the common version.
  * Snappy framing is **not** used, since the DEVp2p protocol already message oriented.

+*Note: Snappy supports uncompressed binary literals (up to 4GB) too, leaving room for fine-tuned future optimisations for already compressed or encrypted data that would have no gain of compression (Snappy usually detects this case automatically).*

 ### Avoiding DOS attacks

 Currently a DEVp2p message length is limited to 24 bits, amounting to a maximum size of 16MB.
 With the introduction of Snappy compression, care must be taken not to blindy decompress messages, since they may get significantly larger than 16MB.

-However, Snappy is capable of calculating the decompressed size of an input message without inflating it in memory.
+However, Snappy is capable of calculating the decompressed size of an input message without inflating it in memory (*[the stream starts with the uncompressed length up to a maximum of `2^32 - 1` stored as a little-endian varint](https://github.com/google/snappy/blob/master/format_description.txt#L20)*).
 This can be used to discard any messages which decompress above some threshold. **The proposal is to use the same limit (16MB) as the threshold for decompressed messages.** This retains the same guarantees that the current DEVp2p protocol does, so there won't be surprises in application level protocols.

 ## Alternatives (discarded)